alarrabee/express-js-note-taker/README.md

 This is the week 11 Module Challenge for the U of M Coding Bootcamp

 # Express.js: Note Taker
 The challenge is to modify starter code to create an application called Note Taker that can be used to write and save notes.
 This application uses an Express.js back end and will save and retrieve note data from a JSON file.
 A bonus challenge was presented to add functionality that would enable the user to delete a note.
+The application will then be deployed to Render.

 ## User Story
 ```md